Coinbase CEO Brian Armstrong says the exchange is now facing the unwanted consequences of growing its workforce too fast.

 Coinbase will also ban slide decks in product and engineering reviews as well as give preference to publishing product and engineering teams’ application programming interfaces (APIs) over conducting meetings.

 “Coinbase’s success has always been rooted in an ability to operate efficiently with a startup mindset.
-Now, as we adjust to our new scale, we need to get back to the things that made us successful — to drive more efficiency and shake off the complacency that can creep into a bigger company.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Now, as we adjust to our new scale, we need to get back to the things that made us successful — to drive more efficiency and shake off the complacency that can creep into a bigger company.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action